 How to take part:

-- Submit a talk here before 24 January.
+- Submit a talk here before 24 January. (now closed)

-More information about the conference can be found at https://qctip.com/qctip-2023
+More information about the QCTiP 2023 conference

 Regular updates will be posted via our twitter account – follow @Riverlane_io and use the hashtag #QCTIP2023